Blog

 Bar chart comparing average CAC across SaaS industries in 2026

-CAC calculation in saas dashboards
+CAC calculation in SaaS dashboards

 You calculate CAC by dividing your total sales and marketing costs by the number of new paying customers.
 This simple formula gives you a clear view of how much you spend to acquire each customer.
-You use your saas dashboard to track CAC and compare it with other kpis.
+You use your SaaS dashboard to track CAC and compare it with other KPIs.
 Best practices for calculating CAC include:

 • Integrate key data sources such as CRM systems and accounting software.